Euclid. Populating a dark universe with galaxies using SciPIC: Validating Flagship mocks

 \subsection{Producing Flagship galaxy mock catalogues}

-Taking into account the results from the calibration presented in the previous section, we implement the optimised parameters in \texttt{SciPIC} and produce galaxy mock catalogues for the FS2-Wide and FS2-Deep light-cones and for the FS2-Deep snapshot at $z=0$ by executing the full pipeline.
-In order to update the pipeline with these new results, we compute the AM for the whole redshift range considered.
-This is performed by first characterising the HMF for the light-cone halo catalogues.
-Then the cumulative galaxy number density function (Eq.~\ref{eq:cum_gal}) is computed according to the HMF, the HOD optimised parameters ($\alpha$, $f$), and the minimum halo mass of the catalogues, $M_\mathrm{min}$.
+Taking into account the results from the calibration presented in the previous section, we implemented the optimised parameters in \texttt{SciPIC} and produced galaxy mock catalogues for the FS2-Wide and FS2-Deep light cones and for the FS2-Deep snapshot at $z=0$ by executing the full pipeline.
+To update the pipeline with these new results, we computed the AM for the whole redshift range considered.
+This was performed by first characterising the HMF for the light-cone halo catalogues.
+Then, the cumulative galaxy number density function (Eq.~\ref{eq:cum_gal}) was computed according to the HMF, the HOD optimised parameters ($\alpha$, $f$), and the minimum halo mass of the catalogues, $M_\mathrm{min}$.
 In the case of the FS2-Wide light cone, since it is designed for the EWS, our mock catalogue needs to reach an apparent magnitude of $\IE = 24.5$, which corresponds approximately to an absolute magnitude of $M_{\IE} - 5 \log_{10}(h) = -13.0$ at $z=0.1$.
 Since the $\IE$ band mainly encompasses the SDSS $r$ band used in the luminosity assignment, we can estimate the minimum halo mass needed according to the AM relation to be $1.5 \times 10^{10} \, h^{-1} M_\odot$.
 This mass corresponds to a halo identified with 15 particles and is two times larger than the FS2-Wide minimum mass, $M_{\mathrm{min}}$, indicated in Sect.~\ref{subsec:hod} after the corrections described in Sect.~4.2 of \citetalias{Castander2024}.